I am Honorary Lecturer in the Department of Primary Care and Public Health at Imperial College London.

 Patient Experience of General Practice: Patient experience has declined across several measures in national surveys since 2011-12.
 This includes measures related to access, satisfaction with opening hours, and overall experience.

-I work with Matthew Harris (Clinical Senior Lecturer in Public Health) and Azeem Majeed (Professor of Primary Care).
-Our research has been cited in national policy documents, including this National Audit Office report, and has featured in the broadcast media, such as on Sky News here.
+I received three Early Career Researcher prizes from the Society for Academic Primary Care, was cited in national policy documents, including this National Audit Office report, and featured in the broadcast media, such as on Sky News here.

 Before my PhD, I studied Public Health (MPH; Distinction) and Biomedical Sciences (BSc; First Class Honours) at Imperial from 2008 to 2012.